Cidowu/Chukwudees_Portfolio/README.md

 # Project 1: Housing in Brazil - Project Overview
 * Analyzed over 22000 property data from Brazil
-* Cleaned data and removed all empty rows
+* Cleaned messy data and combined different datasets
 * Carried out EDA to have a quick understanding of the factors affecting property prices
 * Carried out Data visualization to visualize data effectively
 * Carried out Regression analysis to understand the relationship between area per sq meter and price